2000 Macau Grand Prix: Practice and qualifying

 There were two half-hour practice sessions on Thursday morning and Friday morning that preceded the race on Sunday.
 Rain fell shortly before the first practice session started, intensifying as it progressed, but a dry racing line appeared before the session's conclusion.
 At one point, Narain Karthikeyan was more than seven seconds faster than any other driver in the session's opening minutes.
 His teammate Takuma Sato was fastest overall with a time of 2 minutes, 32.044 seconds.
 Tiago Monteiro was second when the dry line appeared near the end of the session.
 Seiji Ara, Karthikeyan, Patrick Friesacher, Toshihiro Kaneishi, Couto, Robert Lechner, Tomas Scheckter and Pierre Kaffer rounded out the session's top ten drivers.
 Karthikeyan came to a stop at the Melco hairpin for unknown reasons after Ben Collins' rear wing loosened due to a sheared retaining bolt.

 Qualifying was split into two 45-minute sessions, one on Thursday afternoon and one on Friday afternoon.
 Each driver's fastest time from either session was used to determine their starting position in Sunday's race.
 The first qualifying session took place in cloudy conditions.
 Paolo Montin consistently ran in the top five and set the provisional fastest lap time of 2 minutes, 15.374 seconds with three minutes remaining.
 Karthikeyan was three-tenths of a second slower in provisional second; he suffered minor rear-end damage after hitting a barrier at Moorish Hill corner.
 Slower traffic kept Cochet in third place and cost him seven chances to complete a full-speed lap around the tight circuit.
 Sato finished fourth after an engine breakage prevented him from improving his lap time near the end of qualifying.
 Gianmaria Bruni finished sixth after crashing into a barrier near the end of the session at Lisboa corner.
 Couto, Kaffer, Ryō Fukuda, and Philippe completed the top ten.
 Because he was 2.002 seconds slower than Montin, Peter Sundberg was the fastest driver not to qualify in the provisional top ten.
-Mathieu Zangarelli followed ahead of Alex Yoong and Scheckter.
+Mathieu Zangarelli followed ahead of Yoong and Scheckter.
 Collins was 15th.
 He was followed in three of the next four places by the Japanese trio of Ara, Haruki Kurosawa and Yuji Ide, who were separated by Enrico Toccacelo in 18th.
 The final ten provisional qualifiers were Miloš Pavlović, Andy Priaulx, Friesacher, Zsolt Baumgartner, Ying Kin Lee, Shinichi Takagi, Kaneishi, Lei, Michael Ho, Jo Merszei and Montiero.
 Monteiro did not set a lap because he crashed at the R Bend corner and stopped the session after five minutes.
 The R Bend also caught out Japanese drivers Kaneishi and Ara with the latter's accident prematurely ending the session with five minutes left because his car was on the racing line.